Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Myrtleford, placing the area among the bottom 25% of areas assessed nationally

 Myrtleford has recorded approximately 20 residential properties granted approval per year.
-Over the past five financial years, from FY-21 to FY-25, a total of 101 homes were approved, with an additional 5 approved in FY-26 so far.
-Despite population decline in recent years, development activity has been adequate relative to other areas, which is positive for buyers.
+Over the past five financial years, from FY-21 to FY-25, a total of 101 homes were approved.
+In FY-26, up until now, there have been 5 approvals.

 Frequently Asked Questions - Development